vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 First, we follow the [standard steps for creating a custom data source](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.html).
 The only difference is that we set the `SupportsPushOnly` attribute to `true`.
 This turns our data source into an event-triggered data source.

-We also add a multi-line text parameter called `MyMessages`, which .
-Our actual source uses `MyMessages` to
+We also add a multi-line text parameter called `MyMessages`.
+This parameter specifies the messages that the actual source can send to our data source.

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()